Thoughts on TORIC IOL for a fairly irregular Cornea

 The question therefore is, do such patients benefit from a TORIC IOL during cataract surgery?
 My thought is that you may follow the following guideline to choose a TORIC IOL in a seemingly irregular cornea :

-Guideline 1 : See the data in the central 3 to 4 mm of the corneal topography of the anterior cornea.
+Step 3 : See the data in the central 3 to 4 mm of the corneal topography of the anterior cornea.
 Some patients with Form Fruste Keratoconus, and PMD will have irregularity beyond this zone.
 If you feel that the central 3mm or 4mm is fairly regular, chances are that the patient will benefit from a TORIC IOL.
 Symmetry in the central zone of cornea is critical for choice of TORIC IOLs.
+If patients have symmetry of astigmatism and the astigmatism in the central zone is over 2 diopters, it may make sense to call for a TORIC IOL.